 The deadline for submitting applications is 17:00h BST on Monday 16th October 2023.

 Please note: This is likely to be the last call for PoCs from the Carbon Recycling NIBB whose funding ends in March 2025.

 The Carbon Recycling Network Business Interaction Vouchers (BIVs) aim to encourage collaboration and partnerships between academic and industrial partners, the application MUST be in the remit with The Carbon Recycling Network aims

-BIVs provide funds of up to £20,000 for a defined piece of work undertaken by an academic with an industrial partner, who should co-fund the project with cash or in-kind contributions.
+BIVs are funded at 100%FeC and provide funds of up to £20,000 for a defined piece of work undertaken by an academic with an industrial partner, who should co-fund the project with cash or in-kind contributions.

 All participants named on the application must be members of The Carbon Recycling Network and based in the UK.

 Please submit the completed application form to: email@example.com

 To slow global temperature rises, we must dramatically reduce the use of fossil carbon as sources of energy, fuels and chemicals and instead use biomass.
 The sustainable recycling of agricultural and forestry biomass carbon into gaseous or chemical products can be accomplished through biological conversion processes based on anaerobic digestion or fermentation, respectively.
 The latter requires the prior deconstruction of the biomass into either sugars or synthesis gas (syngas) through the respective action of either lignocellulolytic enzymes or thermal gasification.
 However, traditional, carbohydrate-based fermentation processes, such as ethanol production, waste more than one third of the carbon which is not incorporated into the product but lost in the form of CO2.
 Eliminating this loss would reduce GHG emissions and improve productivity, potentially by >50%.